mark-akturatech/archon-c64/INTERESTING.md

   BLACK, BLUE, (RED), PURPLE, GREEN, (YELLOW), CYAN, WHITE
   ```
   The additional colors can be enabled by writing a `$00` to addresses `$6599` and `$65D0`.
-- You can draw a game if the last two icons battle and both kill each other in battle.
+- You can draw a game if the last two icons challenge and both kill each other in battle.
-- You can stalemate a game if both players have 3 or less icons and a battle hasn't occured within 12 rounds.
+- You can stalemate a game if both players have 3 or less icons and a challenge hasn't occured within 12 rounds.
 - Address `$8AFF` contains each initial icon for light and dark players.
 The icons are ordered light row 1, light
   row 2, etc and then dark row 1, dark row 2.
 So is VALKYRIE, ARCHER, GOLUM, KNIGHT, UNICORN, KNIGHT etc. The addresses
   use the icon offset.
 You can change these without any consequence.
 Eg modify so you have unicorns instead of